UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-27-team03-trajectory_pred_plan.md

     * The MCG blocks that encodes the set of history elements.
     * Empirically, two LSTM might help to capture velocity *and* accelration.
 2. Agent Interaction Encoder uses the exactly same architecture as the History Encoder with different specifications.
 More importantly, the input data are the interaction embedding instead of single-agent representation.
-3. Roadgraph Encoder is only consist of MCG Blocks.
+3. Roadgraph Encoder consists only of MCG Blocks.
 The input features are line segments, which has features such as starting point, ending point, and road type (crosswalk, yellowline, etc.)
 <p align="center">
 <img src="../assets/images/team03/lstm.png"  width="300" height="200">
 </p>

+### Substitution for Encoders
+In this work, we will replace the LSTM blocks used in **Agent History Encoder** and **Agent Interaction Encoder** with transformers.
+Specifically, we want to leverage self-attention mechanism to capture the dependencies among agents from the same thing.
+We also hypothesize performance gain from the original architecture due to the sequential bottleneck that's inevitable in any RNN block.

 ### Predictors
 A decoder unit is primarily MCG Blocks.
 To make final prediction, the embeddings are passed through multiple decoders units sequentially.
 In the last decoder unit, an additional MLP is applied to output the soft prediction of future trajectories distribution.